ksw95/GoIndustrialProject/README.md

 The solution is develop using Go Language.

-Some sample data will be added into the application to simulate restaurants and foods.
+Sample data will be added into the application to simulate restaurants and foods.

 ## Developers
 - Koh Shao Wei